privacyguides/privacyguides.org/docs/basics/tor-overview.md

 The exit node will be chosen at random from all available Tor nodes ran with an exit relay flag.[^2]

-[^2]: "Relay flag: a special (dis-)qualification of relays for circuit positions (for example, "Guard", "Exit", "BadExit"), circuit properties (for example, "Fast", "Stable"), or roles (for example, "Authority", "HSDir"), as assigned by the directory authorities and further defined in the directory protocol specification." [https://metrics.torproject.org/glossary.html](https://metrics.torproject.org/glossary.html)
+[^2]: Relay flag: a special (dis-)qualification of relays for circuit positions (for example, "Guard", "Exit", "BadExit"), circuit properties (for example, "Fast", "Stable"), or roles (for example, "Authority", "HSDir"), as assigned by the directory authorities and further defined in the directory protocol specification. ([https://metrics.torproject.org/glossary.html](https://metrics.torproject.org/glossary.html))

 <figure markdown>
   ![Tor path](../assets/img/how-tor-works/tor-path.svg#only-light)